RJTLM/Comprehensive-Analysis-and-Enhancement-of-Software-Testing-Techniques-Java-Cypress/Report.md

 This leads to the program crashing due to an unhandled exception: <<java.lang.ArrayIndexOutOfBoundsException: Index -1 out of bounds for length 10>> as an example.

-Mutant 3 results in 'ArrayIndexOutOfBoundsException' because of the loop trying to access arr[j-1] which will be the index -1.
+Mutant 3 results in `ArrayIndexOutOfBoundsException` because of the loop trying to access arr[j-1] which will be the index -1.
 As there is no implemented exception handling for the method the program doesn't gracefully handle these.

 **Mutant 4:** Arithmetic Operator Replacement

 **Reachability:**

-In all scenarios will the mutant be reached as the for loop is the first line in the method
+In all scenarios will the mutant be reached as the for loop is the first line in the method.

 **Infection:**